Security Suites

 security.

-3. Don’t use weak
+3. Don’t use weak passwords

-password needed for everything, it is not uncommon to see many people using the same password for everything.
-Big
+everything, it is not uncommon to see many people using the same password for everything.
+Big mistake!
+The use of

-mistake!
-The use of only one password provides a hacker with easy access to a smorgasbord of personal information.
+only one password provides a hacker with easy access to a smorgasbord of personal information.
+If you have to write

-If you have to write your passwords down, it is best not to leave them on a post-it, attached to the screen of your
+your passwords down, it is best not to leave them on a post-it, attached to the screen of your computer.
+You may

-computer.
-You may chuckle at the absurdity, but it happens more than you think.
+chuckle at the absurdity, but it happens more than you think.

-4. Don’t forget to regularly patch your
+4. Don’t forget to regularly patch your operating system and other applications

-that most network security attacks would be stopped if computer users would just keep their computers updated with
+if computer users would just keep their computers updated with patches and security fixes.
+Too often, we forget to

-patches and security fixes.
-Too often, we forget to do this on a regular basis.
-Remember that every day, new
+do this on a regular basis.
+Remember that every day, new viruses, worms and Trojans are being created and

-viruses, worms and Trojans are being created and distributed.
-They are looking for the weaknesses in your computer
+distributed.
+They are looking for the weaknesses in your computer system.
+Having outdated software is basically the

-system.
-Having outdated software is basically the same as holding the door open and inviting them in for a
+same as holding the door open and inviting them in for a visit.

-5. Don’t forget to make regular backups of important data
+regular backups of important data

-Always keep a copy of important files on removable media such as floppy/ZIP disks or
+Always keep a copy of important files on removable media such as floppy/ZIP disks

-recordable CD-ROM disks.
+or recordable CD-ROM disks.
 Store the backups in a location separate from the computer.

 In most cases, Windows desktop and screen-saver passwords provides adequate